Air NZ cutting certain domestic fares by up to 50 per cent

 The Herald understands the airline is working on a strategy to try and stimulate its domestic market, especially the regional routes, since it announced a profit downgrade last month.

-The airline is set to reveal dramatic price cuts of up to 50% off its entry level fares on more than 40 routes in the next 48 hours.
+The airline is set to reveal dramatic price cuts of up to 50 per cent off its entry-level fares on more than 40 routes in the next 48 hours.

 Air New Zealand is yet to respond to a request for comment.